SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/01_graphit_overview.md

 ### Graphit Main Features

-Following are Graphit main features and use cases:
+Graphit has the following main features:

-- Supporting creation of dynamic CSV, XML and JSON documents
+- Supports the creation of dynamic CSV, XML and JSON documents.
-- Accepting external input as variables
+- Accepts external input as variables.
-- Using variables in queries
+- Uses variables in queries.
-- Executing a query on the LUDB, iterating over the results and using the returned values in the creation of the response document
+- Executes queries on the LUDB, iterates over the results and uses the returned values to create the response document.
-- Executing queries on any interface (not just Fabric)
+- Executes queries on any interface (not just Fabric)
 - Supporting prepared statements
 - Supporting the hierarchical nature of  XML and JSON, including the ability for a query in one of the inner levels of the hierarchy.
 Use any "outer level" query result as an argument.
 - Recursively generating nested tags and structures